 42. Audition for a Play: Take things a step further and audition for a local play.

-51. Listen to the Radio: Purchase a cheap radio, if you don’t already have one, and enjoy some free entertainment.
+50. Listen to the Radio or Podcasts: Purchase a cheap radio, if you don’t already have one, and enjoy some free entertainment.
 It’s an often forgotten, but very enjoyable, service.

 51. Read: Reading is a great accompaniment to your life.
 Head to your local library for classics, and here’s a list of 20 books for inspiration.